 Landscape Performance Track (LA CES track) accepts papers, panels or posters that explore the impact of landscape projects of various types and scales through the observation and measurement of environmental, economic and social benefits.
 Paper topics might include case studies, methods of observation or measurement, predictive models of benefits, new research on the benefits of landscape, and theoretical frameworks for landscape performance.

-People-Environment Relationships Track accepts papers, panels or posters that explore the human experience of place and the human dimensions of design.
-In this approach, the environment is conceived broadly, encompassing not only the natural and the built environment but also the way that social, cultural, political and economic forces influence the appearance, meanings and uses of space.
-Topics within this track include the environment, attitudes, behavior and socio-cultural factors related to the design of human spaces, and the effect of public policies and regulation on the quality of experiences and life in the landscape.
+People-Environment Relationships Track welcomes papers, panels or posters that explore the human experience of place and the human dimensions of design.
+In this approach, the environment is conceived broadly, encompassing not only the natural and the built environment but also the way that social, cultural, political, and economic forces affect the appearance, meanings, livability, and use of the landscape.
+Topics within this track include the study of perceptions, attitudes, behavior and sociocultural factors related to the design of human spaces, and the effect of public policies and regulation on the quality of experiences and life in the landscape.

 Research and Methods Track accepts papers, panels or posters that discuss quantitative, qualitative and mixed methods for landscape design and planning; case studies; design support systems; statistical modeling; technologies and design impact analyses.

-The Research by Design and Implementation Track (LA CES track) accepts papers, panels, or posters that deploy design and implementation as a method for research.
-This research could be conducted via means including design studios organized around a research agenda, faculty-led research or implementation projects that employ design as method, and critical/reflective design practice.
+Research by Design and Implementation Track (LA CES track) accepts papers, panels, posters, or films that deploy design and implementation as a method for research.
+This research could be conducted via means including design studios organized around a research agenda, faculty-led research or implementation projects that employ design as a method and critical/reflective design practice.
 Research on topics such as design ideation, designed experiments, construction technologies and materials, development of new standards, best management practices, planting design, smart landscape technology systems in construction and management, etc. are welcome.

 Service-Learning and Community Engagement Track accepts papers, panels or posters that discuss teaching and research-based scholarship resulting from collaborations between university and community partners.
 This track seeks papers that deepen and promote dialogue and understanding of such things as the theory and practice of interrelating community service and engagement with teaching, learning, evaluation and research, and the pedagogy of service-learning and participatory action research, to name a few.